armory/docs/content/en/docs/installation/guide/install-on-aws.md

 hal deploy apply
 ```

 Once this is complete, congratulations!
-Armory is installed.
+Armory Enterprise is installed.
 Now, we have to access and expose it.

-## Connect to Armory using `kubectl port-forward`
+## Connect to Armory Enterprise using `kubectl port-forward`

 If you have kubectl on a local machine with access to your Kubernetes cluster, you can test connecting to it with the following: